pypolitics/bankofparliament/README.md

 ## Todo

+* sylvia hermin missing border
+* dominic grieve strange formatting of shareholdings
-* add a back button to shareholding plot
+* Add match results to tooltip on 3d plot
 * about page
+* add a legend for shareholding plot
+* get batches of results for get officers / persons calls in the item class - only 35 come in at a time

 * companies house lookup on miscellaneous, family lobbyists - find a company to make an item
 * find companies for donors